 Archive for 'Teaching Activities & Lesson Plans'

-Posted by Christine Blackerby on May 29, 2014, under Exhibits, Partner Organizations, Teaching Activities & Lesson Plans.
+Posted by Christine Blackerby on May 29, 2014, under Exhibits, Teaching Activities & Lesson Plans.

-Posted by Natalie on February 25, 2014, under Online Tools, Teaching Activities & Lesson Plans.
+Posted by Christine Blackerby on April 29, 2014, under Teaching Activities & Lesson Plans.

-Boston Civics civil_rights Civil_War congress Constitution digitization docsteach fdr freedom guest_blogger immigration LegArchives lesson_plans library library_of_congress national_history_day neh new_deal nhd nps nyc online_catalog PD Posters presidential_library primarily_teaching primary_sources professional_development protest public_program research Revolutionary_War slavery teaching_with_the_records_of_congress war webinar WWI wwii youtube
+Boston citizenship Civics civil_rights Civil_War congress Constitution digitization docsteach ellis_island exhibits fdr freedom guest_blogger immigration LegArchives lesson_plans library library_of_congress national_history_day neh new_deal nhd nps nyc online_catalog PD photographs Posters president presidential_library primarily_teaching primary_sources professional_development protest public_program research Revolutionary_War slavery teaching_with_the_records_of_congress war webinar WWI wwii youtube